 Step 4: CeraVe AM Facial Moisturizing Lotion SPF 30 (~$14)

 SPF + moisturizer in one step.
-Oil-free, non-comedogenic, and formulated with niacinamide + ceramides to support the skin barrier while protecting from UV.
-This is the most efficient AM finish -- one product covers both hydration and sun protection.
-SPF 30 is the daily minimum; use EltaMD UV Clear SPF 46 on top for extended outdoor exposure.
+Oil-free, non-comedogenic, and formulated with niacinamide + ceramides to support the skin barrier while adding broad-spectrum SPF 30.
+This is an efficient AM finish for lower-exposure days; use a dedicated sunscreen as directed for extended outdoor exposure.

 Best for: Daily AM routine.
 Combines moisturizer and SPF in one step, fragrance-free.